Azure/azure-cli/doc/authoring_command_modules/README.md

 [Author your command module...](#heading_author_command_mod)

-Also, you can run `az` and if your command module contributes any commands, they should appear.
+If your command module contributes any commands, they should appear with `az`.
 If your commands aren't showing with `az`, use `az --debug` to help debug.
 There could have been an exception thrown whilst attempting to load your module.